|San José State University|

 A letter was written that contained a selection of about one hundred theorems which Ramanujan had discovered.
 The text of the letter may well have been drafted by some supporters in Madras because it did not display the usual extreme modesty of Ramanujan himself about his work.
 Copies of the letter were sent to three mathematicians in England.
 Two of the recipients did not deign to reply and perhaps did not even read the letter.
 The other recipient was George Hardy of Cambridge University, one of the top mathematicians of his day.
 Hardy and a colleague, John Edensor Littlewood, worked through the purported theorems to verify their validity.
 Not all were correct but most were.
 This exercise convinced Hardy that Ramanujan was a superlative mathematician.
 Hardy then set to find a way to bring Ramanujan to Cambridge.
 In February of 1913 Hardy wrote a letter to Ramanujan expressing his interest in Ramanujan's work.
 Hardy also started pulling strings to get Ramanujan support for his work.
 Authorities at the University of Madras provided Ramanujan with a research scholarship which paid him at a rate more than twice what he had earned as a clerk.
 It was no simple matter for the University to do this because Ramanujan had not received a college degree.

 Bringing Ramanujan out of India was also no simple matter.
 There is in Hindu theology a prohibition against crossing the deep, dark sea and Ramanujan was a devout Hindu.
 The first entreaty by Hardy to Ramanujan for him to come to Cambridge was rejected.
-Probably this rejection was its acceptance would have not only involved his going against his own religious principles but also it would involve disobeying his devoutly religious mother.
+Probably this rejection was because its acceptance would have not only involved his going against his own religious principles but also it would involve disobeying his devoutly religious mother.

 Ramanujan and a friend, Narayana Ayyar, spent three consecutive days praying to the Goddess Namagiri for her to provide guidance.
 The Goddess Namagiri had a special significance in the family.
 Ramanujan's mother said that Ramanujan was born after her parents prayed to Namagiri to bless her with a son.
 After Ramanujan and Ayyar prayed for the guidance of Namagiri, Ramanujan's mother had a dream in which she saw her son sitting amongst a group of Europeans with a big halo surrounding him.
 This convinced her that it was alright for her son to travel to England.